justwriteclick/docslikecode/_posts/articles/2016-09-24-what-docs-like-code-looks-like.md

 share: true
 ---

-Let's take a look at what docs like code looks like in practice.
+Let's take a look at what docs as code looks like in practice.

 The basic steps on a Mac are: